jvandemo/contentful-agent/README.md

 # Contentful agent

-Contentful agent is a small Contentful request library that allows you to selectively fetch entries from a Contentful space.
+Contentful agent is a small library that allows you to selectively fetch entries from a Contentful space.

 ## Installation